Next Start

 Benefits of Welding in the Military

-Another benefit of being a military support welder is the variety that comes with this work.
-Whether you’re spending your time in a fabrication shop or rushing out into the field to do a maintenance project, no two days on the job are exactly alike, which keeps things exciting.
+Another benefit is the variety that comes with this work.
+Whether you’re spending your time in a fabrication shop or rushing out to the field to do a maintenance project, no two days on the job are exactly alike, which keeps things exciting.

 Attending UTI as a Military Veteran

-So what can military support welders do after they leave the military?
+So, what can military support welders do after they leave the military?

-One of the benefits of pursuing postsecondary training after leaving the military is the availability of the Post-9/11 GI Bill®.21 Through this bill, eligible veterans can receive tuition assistance to support formal welding training or certification.
+Post-9/11 GI Bill® benefits are available for vets that are pursuing postsecondary training.21 Through this bill, eligible veterans can receive tuition assistance to support formal welding training or certification.

 • Military-only campus orientations